 This evening, the American Physical Society suddenly cancelled its largest annual conference, the March Meeting, the day before it was to start.
 I’m one of the 10,000 physicists who will now not be spending the coming week in Denver.
 The cancellation is due to fears of the coronavirus.
 Some would say the caution is warranted; … Continue reading A Coronavirus-Cancelled Conference

 Synopsis: I investigate a mystery about rising conference costs and reach a different conclusion than expected.
-A few days ago I was registering for the American Physical Society (APS) March Meeting, the major yearly gathering of Physicists, and noticed that the registration fee is quite a bit higher than it was last year.
-I made … Continue reading The Case of the Rising Conference Registration Fee
+(From 2019; a January 2022 update is at the end.)
+A few days ago I was registering for the American Physical Society (APS) March Meeting, the major yearly gathering of Physicists, and noticed that the registration fee is quite … Continue reading The Case of the Rising Conference Registration Fee

 There is a deluge of research papers; it is impossible to keep up.
 Everyone knows this and tackles it in their own way — plowing either systematically or randomly through as many new publications as they can, or giving up and just searching for papers when needed.
 I think it’s important to be aware of … Continue reading Papers as noise

 For months I’ve been intending to write about a fascinating and frightening 2018 paper on the “half-life” of scientists — how long scientists remain in the scientific workforce.
 I was reminded of this recently by an excellent paper comparing the impact of small and large research groups on science.
 The two papers should perhaps be … Continue reading Science, Small Groups, and Stochasticity